 After carefully examining the damage to your vehicle, the estimator writes up an estimate of the repairs needed and their cost.
 The repairs are then completed according to the estimate.

-If you prefer, you may take your vehicle to a repair shop that's not ICBC-accredited.
-However, you should check with the shop about its guarantee (if it offers one).
+If you prefer, you can take your vehicle to a shop that is not in the ICBC Repair Network.
+However, you should ask the facility about repair warranties and/or guarantees (if it offers one).

 When a vehicle is towed away after a crash, it's usually kept in storage until an ICBC estimator can examine it.
 At a crash scene, the police coordinates with an ICBC towing company (if possible) to move your vehicle back to their storage facility for safe keeping.

 If your vehicle is not stored near an ICBC location, we may request to tow your vehicle to the ICBC Collision Repair Network facility of your choosing for inspection.